-In some earlier cases, courts questioned whether the defendant's use of a celebrity persona was necessary to express the defendant's point.214 Courts carved out liability exemptions for "matters of news, history, biography, and other factual subjects of public interest" due to "necessary references to the names, portraits, identities, or histories of living persons."215 For example, in a 1953 case involving the unauthorized use of a radio announcer's name by a broadcasting company, the Supreme Court of Alabama opined on the limitations of the right of publicity (then stylized as a right of privacy).216 As the court noted, "[a] public character does relinquish a part of his right of privacy.
+In some earlier cases, courts questioned whether the defendant's use of a celebrity persona was necessary to express the defendant's point.
+Courts carved out liability exemptions for "matters of news, history, biography, and other factual subjects of public interest" due to "necessary references to the names, portraits, identities, or histories of living persons."
+For example, in a 1953 case involving the unauthorized use of a radio announcer's name by a broadcasting company, the Supreme Court of Alabama opined on the limitations of the right of publicity (then stylized as a right of privacy).
+As the court noted, "[a] public character does relinquish a part of his right of privacy.
 But

 Amendment challenge to the right of publicity.
 A decision based on common law understandings remains open to future alterations, both judicial and legislative, but a decision anchored in the First Amendment is much more difficult to work around.
-See Pierre N. Leval, Trademark: Champion of Free Speech, 27 Colum.
-J.L. & Arts 187, 209 (2004); Lisa P. Ramsey, Increasing First Amendment Scrutiny of Trademark Law, 61 SMU L. REV. 381, 452 (2008); see also Cass R. Sunstein, Interpreting Statutes in the Regulatory State, 103 HARV.
+See Pierre N. Leval, Trademark: Champion of Free Speech, 27 COLUM.
+J.L. & ARTS 187, 209 (2004); Lisa P. Ramsey, Increasing First Amendment Scrutiny of Trademark Law, 61 SMU L. REV. 381, 452 (2008); see also Cass R. Sunstein, Interpreting Statutes in the Regulatory State, 103 HARV.
 L. REV. 405, 468 (1989).
 Not every dispute involving the right of publicity requires constitutional analysis, and injecting the First Amendment into the litigation may consume judicial resources unnecessarily.
 Cf. Ramsey, supra, at 452 (discussing disadvantages of First Amendment analysis in trademark cases).
 For these reasons and others, several commentators have suggested internal refinements to the right of publicity to address expressive interests and thereby avoid constitutional confrontations.
 See Randall T.E.
 Coyne, Toward a Modified Fair Use Defense in Right of Publicity Cases, 29 Wm. & MARY L. REV. 781, 817 (1988) (arguing that courts should create a fair use defense for right of publicity cases modeled on 17 U.S.C. § 107 (2006)); Peter L. Felcher & Edward L. Rubin, Privacy, Publicity, and the Portrayal of Real People by the Media, 88 YALE L.J.
 1577, 1579 (1979); Pamela Samuelson, Reviving Zacchini: Analyzing First Amendment Defenses in Right of Publicity and Copyright Cases, 57 Tul.
-L. REV. 836, 837 (1983).
-But see 2 McCarthy, supra note 205, at § 8:39 (arguing that incorporating free speech principles into the right of publicity cause of action would not make the law any clearer or easier to apply than direct application of the First such a waiver is limited to that which may be legitimately necessary and proper for public information."217
+L. Rev. 836, 837 (1983).
+But see 2 McCarthy, supra note 205, at § 8:39 (arguing that incorporating free speech principles into the right of publicity cause of action would not make the law any clearer or easier to apply than direct application of the First Amendment).

-- 214 See, e.g., Spahn v.
+See, e.g., Spahn v.
 Julian Messner, Inc., 260 N.Y.S.2d 451, 453 (N.Y.
 App.
 Div.
+1965).

-1965). - 215 See Hicks v.
+See Hicks v.
 Casablanca Records, 464 F. Supp.
 426, 430 (S.D.N.Y.
+1978).

-1978). - 216 Birmingham Broad.
+Birmingham Broad.
 Co. v.
 Bell, 68 So.
 2d 314, 314-15 (Ala.
 1953).